salmanilm/qae-eht-m87-flares/README.md

 **Description**: Compares quantum vs classical autoencoder anomaly detection on black hole accretion disk shadows using EHT M87* data.

 ## Research Question
-**Can a Quantum Autoencoder Detect Flares in Blackhole Images More Accurately than a Classical Neural Network?**
+**Can a Quantum Autoencoder Detect Flares in Blackhole Images More Accurately than a Classical Neural Network?
+If so by how much? (will use ROC AUC metric)**

 ## Status/Changelog <br />
 Week 1 - Data synthesis <br />